๐Ÿ‘€ Unison at a glance

 The structural keyword means that types defined with the same structure are identical.

-More on data types and the difference between structural and unique.
+More on data types and the difference between structural and unique types.

 Record types allow you to name the fields of your type.